victor/whereami/README.md

 * Add more options for output of additional data, like altitude, precision or course, and also for input of minimum precision
 * Write a Makefile so that Xcode is not needed
 * Handle errors gracefully.
 I just need to implement the proper delegate method
-* Update CONTRIBUTORS with styleguide, layout, and workflow
+* Update CONTRIBUTING with styleguide, layout, and workflow

 LICENSE